 Parents are taking the design of their children’s room very seriously.
-When Tidy Books was selected to be part of interior trends expo Houzz of 2018, it was immediately clear that parents want a space for their kids that is functional, playful and stylish.
+When Tidy Books was selected to be part of interior trends expo Houzz, it was immediately clear that parents want a space that is functional, playful and stylish for their kids’ room design.

-International interiors platform Houzz and designers Run for the Hills took over a five storey Soho townhouse to create a modern family home which showcases the trends for 2018.
-The children’s room featured the iconic Tidy Books Bookcase which I’d created for my daughter 15 years ago.
+International interiors platform Houzz and designers Run for the Hills took over a five storey Soho townhouse to create a modern family home which showcases some nice kids’ room interior designs.
+The children’s room interior featured the iconic Tidy Books Bookcase which I’d created for my daughter 15 years ago.

 The key trends I spotted in the Houzz townhouse were tactile rugs and fabrics, retro touches; all looking luxurious.
-In the children’s rooms the interior design team highlighted blush pinks and illustrated wallpaper as key design trends for 2018.
+In the children’s rooms the interior design team highlighted blush pinks and illustrated wallpaper as key design trends.

 Houzz discovered that 72% of parents want a children’s room that’s easy to clean, so simplicity and amazing storage are their top priorities.* 30% said they despaired of keeping the kid’s belongings organised.
 Houzz identified key purchases as bookshelves and toy boxes, such as Tidy Books’ kid’s bookcase and small toy storage boxes, the Sorting Box.